19 Things Your Marriage Counselor Knows about Your Relationship—but Isn’t Telling You

 It’s best when you both care

 I love couples who fight in the waiting room.
 At least they still care about each other.
 If one or both of you seem indifferent, my job is a lot harder.
-Learn the seven things that happy couples do when they fight.

 I know when you’re cheating